Top 10 Mott The Hoople Songs

 # 5 – One Of The Boys

-One of the classic rock albums of the 1970’s was Mott The Hoople’s All The Young Dudes record.
+One of the classic rock albums of the 1970s was Mott The Hoople’s All The Young Dudes.
 We could have filled up this entire top 10 Mott The Hoople songs list with tracks from this great record.
-If you don’t have this fantastic album we highly recommend it.
-“One of The Boys,” was the album’s second single release behind “All The Young Dudes.”
+If you don’t have this fantastic album, we highly recommend it.
+“One of The Boys was the album’s second single release behind “All The Young Dudes.”

 # 4 – Honaloochie Boogie

 The song “Honaloochie Boogie” was released on the Mott album.
-The song was written by Ian Hunter.
-Just love that Ian Hunter piano riff that resonates throughout the entire song.
+Ian Hunter wrote the song.
+I Just love that Ian Hunter piano riff that resonates throughout the entire song.
 Great chorus great verse, great vocal, great song.
 That trademark Ian Hunter sound is all over this one.
 And how could you ever forget that great title?

 # 3 – Roll Away The Stone